🇮🇳 Tax residency in India

 Use the Schengen calculator to track Schengen days, then apply the 182-day threshold here as a separate counter.
 Many nomads track both: Schengen 90/180 for visa compliance and country-level day counts for residency planning.

-This is informational only and not legal or tax advice.
+This information is for educational purposes and not legal or tax advice.